darkarp/chromepass/README.md

 # AV Detection!
 Due to the way this has been coded, it is currently fully undetected.
 Here are some links to scans performed using a variety of websites
   - [VirusTotal Scan](https://www.virustotal.com/gui/file/9ca69d2c60f0db6c09e9959b6f9c8bfdf66ddbe2e28f9f7539fd2856b62315c0/detection) (0/68) 24-09-2019
+  	- this is an educational project, so distribution (or the lack thereof) is not a concern, hence the usage of VirusTotal
   - [AntiScan](https://antiscan.me/scan/new/result?id=kmpsMNccfuRJ) (0/26) 24-09-2019
   - [Hibrid Analysis](https://www.hybrid-analysis.com/sample/9ca69d2c60f0db6c09e9959b6f9c8bfdf66ddbe2e28f9f7539fd2856b62315c0) All Clean (CrowdStrike Falcon, MetaDefender and Virustotal) 24-09-2019